This oozy, gooey caramel shortbread chocolate bark is so simple and quick to make but watch out, you won’t be able to resist it.

 Then there’s sharing them with the world – there is no better feeling than people appreciating the end results and hard work (and believe me, although the majority of time it is great fun, I do put in the hours to show for it!).

 Although I started off with the intention of just showing the odd recipe here and there (I had baked at home previously, but it was very haphazard and mainly consisted of chocolate fudge cake and cookies), it has developed into much more.
 This chocolate, caramel and shortbread recipe post is in celebration of the fact that from today, I am My Recipe Magic’s featured chef of the week!
 This is huge for me – they have 1.3m followers on Facebook alone, which is pretty impressive!

-I usually keep it very simple – melt a little chocolate, throw on a topping, leave it to set and Bob’s your uncle!
+I usually keep it very simple – melt a little chocolate, throw on a topping, leave it to set and Bob is most defo your uncle.
 But this time around, I was totally inspired to make a slightly more complex bark (and when I say complex, I mean add a couple more ingredients) by one of my favourite Instagram foodies, Kim at Sweet on Treats (she doesn’t have a blog but if you are on Instagram, check out her amazing recipes).

 I followed Kim’s idea and then threw in some leftover caramel I needed to use up – the great thing about bark is you can use whatever ingredients you like.